Charles John "Tim" Holt the 3rd was born February 5, 1919 in Beverly Hills, California. His father was actor Jack Holt, born Charles John Holt, Jr,

 Switch to 20 years later.
 "George" has just returned from graduating College and after a 20 year absence.
 Widower "Eugene Morgan" returns with his daughter "Lucy" and the two young people fall in love.
 This ignites old wounds and the further decline of the "Amberson's" and the "Minafer's" as a reflection of old established way vs modern thinking.

-Above Tim Holt talks with Orson Wells
+Above Tim Holt talks with Orson Welles

-Along with the 1942 "A" Orson Wells feature.
+Along with the 1942 "A" Orson Welles feature.
 Tim Holt, that year, was seen by much larger audiences, in four RKO "B" Westerns, "Thundering Hoofs", 'Bandit Ranger", "Pirates of the Prairie" and "Red River Robin Hood".

 Above Lee "Lasses" White, Tim Holt and Ray Whitley who played Tim's pal in many of these "B's".